Watch Allen Iverson’s Full Epic Emotional 30 Minute Hall Of Fame Speech

 Follow @David Astramskas

-Allen Iverson thanked a lot of people in his hall of fame speech on Friday night.
-There’s a good chance if you name 10 people that pop in your head when you think of Allen Iverson, all 10 were given a “thank you” or “I love you” shout-out from AI last night: He thanked every member on his family tree; He thanked teammates and coaches from his childhood to the Nuggets (no Pistons or Grizzlies); He thanked legends that came before him like Dr J (big shoes to fill); He thanked his fellow class of Hall of Fame members and the competitors (like Kobe) who pushed him to get here; He thanked the media (especially Stephen A. Smith); He thanked Michael Jackson and rappers Biggie, 2pac, Jadakiss and Redman for being his theme music (every hero needs his own theme music – Jack Spade); He thanked so many people with nicknames it started to sound like a Key & Peele or Dave Chappelle sketch and he actually brought up the Dave Chapelle show to talk about the first time seeing Michael Jordan on a NBA court.
+Allen Iverson thanked a lot of people in his Hall Of Fame speech on Friday night.
+There’s a good chance if you name 10 people that pop in your head when you think of Allen Iverson, all 10 were given a “thank you” or “I love you” shout-out from AI: He thanked every member on his family tree; He thanked teammates and coaches from his childhood to the Nuggets (no Pistons or Grizzlies); He thanked legends that came before him like Dr. J (big shoes to fill); He thanked his fellow class of Hall of Fame members and the competitors (like Kobe) who pushed him to get here; He thanked the media (especially Stephen A. Smith); He thanked Michael Jackson and rappers Biggie, 2pac, Jadakiss and Redman for being his theme music (every hero needs his own theme music – Jack Spade); He thanked so many people with nicknames it started to sound like a Key & Peele or Dave Chappelle sketch and he actually brought up the Dave Chapelle show to talk about the first time seeing Michael Jordan on an NBA court.

 “Man, I wanted to be like Mike.
 I remember the first time I played against him.
 I walked out on the court and I looked at him.
 And, for the first time in my life, a human being didn’t really look real to me.
 You know what I mean?
 I don’t know if you all watch the Chappelle Show, but he talked about in a certain incident where somebody’s seeing Rick James.
 Like I literally seen his aura.
 It looked like he was glowing.
 I’m sitting there and I’m saying, ‘Man, that’s Michael.
 And I’m looking at him.
 I can’t stop looking at him.
 I’m looking at his shoes and I’m like, man, he’s got on the Jordans!
 It was my Mike.
 It was my idol, my hero.”